 If you are going to help another person apply for their ETA, you don’t have to wait.
 Go to the Australia ETA app’s home page, select ‘New ETA’, followed by ‘Add another applicant’, and follow the same steps.

 Check your email inbox after five minutes for the an email from eta.contact.
 The attachment contains the details of your ETA and the information will also be updated in the Australia ETA app.
 Singaporeans tend to get approval almost instantly; Malaysians seem to take much longer for some unexplained reason, based on what has been shared in Telegram groups.
 Even then, one should apply for Australia ETA Visa at least a month before their trip.

 You can save a soft copy of the ETA approval on the applicant’s phone (forward it to them if the application was not done on their device), or print it out.
 One would only need to show it at check-in for flights to Australia.
 If the person who used their phone to help the visitor to Australia apply for Australia ETA is not travelling with them, they don’t have to show up.

 Other steps and Australia ETA questions

-Within 72 hours before the flight to Australia departs, the persons travelling there will also need to download the Australia DPD app to complete a further Digital Passenger Declaration.
-This time, any phone with an internet connection is sufficient.
+There is no longer a need to download the Australia DPD app to complete a further Digital Passenger Declaration.
 It is also a good time to download the notarised version of the vaccination certificate from www.notarise.gov.sg, which publishes your COVID-19 vaccination information in an internationally recognised format you can also use on other trips.